-Isa Undercover Copper-Gold (SER 100%, Queensland)
+Isa Undercover Initiative (SER 100%, Queensland)

-SER controls two major undercover extensions of the Mt Isa Province, one of the most highly mineralised provinces in the world.
+The greater Canobie and Isa North projects – jointly referred to as the ‘Isa Undercover Initiative’, comprises both the Eastern and Western Mt Isa Succession, two major undercover extensions (more than 2,500km2) of the Mt Isa Province, which is one of the most highly mineralised copper-gold provinces in the world.

 Deep Learning Based Geological Interpretation of Geophysical Data

-As part of an ongoing partnership with award-winning mineral exploration machine learning pioneers Caldera Analytics, a joint CEI submission to develop a deep learning-based model to interpret basement geology from geophysical data was awarded a $65,000 grant.
+As part of an ongoing partnership with award-winning mineral exploration machine learning pioneers Caldera Analytics, a joint 2021 CEI submission to develop a deep learning-based model to interpret basement geology from geophysical data was awarded a $65,000 grant.

 Caldera proposes to develop a deep learning model that performs lithology interpretation based on the existing geophysics of the Isa Undercover area, ultimately to further advance the concept of “live geological interpretation”, one that is not static, but rather one that adapts and changes as more data is acquired whilst SER advances exploration of the Isa Undercover Initiative.

 SER would like to thank the Queensland Government for their support which validates our targeting methodology.